-It's amazing just how many medical myths there are (1) to choose / to be chosen from, but one part of the body seems to attract more than its fair (2) share / arrangement, and that's the brain.
+It's a mazing just how many medical myths there are to choose from, but one part of the body seems (1) to attract / attracting more than its fair share, and that's the brain.
 One of my favourite brain myths is the idea that we only use 10% of it.
-It's an (3) upsetting / appealing idea because it suggests the possibility that we could become so much more intelligent, successful or creative, (4) if only / so that you could (5) "harness" that wasted 90%.
+It is quite an appealing idea because it suggests the possibility that we (2) could become / must become so much more intelligent, successful or creative, if we could (3) "harness" that wasted 90%.
 This might inspire us to try harder, but unfortunately that doesn't mean there is any truth in it.

-- 5. "harness" is closest in meaning to ----.
+- 3. "harness" is closest in meaning to ----.

-- A) scrutinize
+- A) s cruti nize

 - B) attach

 - C) exploit

-- D) denounce
+- D) de nounce

 - E) exceed

-6. Which of the following is true according to the text?

-- A) It is possible to use the wasted 90%. - B) There is no such thing as wasted 90%. - C) We can become more imaginative by using more of our brains. - D) It is unlikely for us to be motivated to work harder unless we are inspired by a possibility to use more of our brains. - E) The author of the text is an avid supporter of the idea that we only use 10% of our brains.
+- 4. Which of the following is true according to the text? - A) It is possible to use the wasted 90% of the brain. - B) There is no such thing as wasted 90% of the brain. - C) We can become more imaginative by using more of our brains. - D) It is unlikely for us to be motivated to work hard er unless we are inspired by a possibility to use more of our brains. - E) The author of the text is an avid supporter of the idea that we only use 10% of our brains.

 One of my favourite brain myths is the idea that we only use 10% of it.
-First of all, it is important (7) to be asked / to ask the question - 10% of what?
-If it is 10% of the regions of the brain to which people are referring, this is the easiest idea to (8) "quash."
-Using a technique called functional magnetic resonance imaging, neuroscientists can place a person inside a scanner and see which parts of the brain are activated (9) given that / when they do or think about something.
-A simple action like clenching and unclenching your hand or saying a few words requires activity (10) in / of far more than a tenth of the brain.
-Even when you think you are doing nothing your brain is doing rather a lot - (11) whether / either it is controlling functions like breathing and heart rate, or recalling the items on your to-do list.
+First of all, it is important (5) to be asked / to ask the question - 10% of what?
+If it is 10% of the regions of the brain to which people are referring, this is the easiest idea to (6) "quash."
+Using a technique called functional magnetic resonance imaging, neuroscientists can place a person inside a scanner and see which parts of the brain are activated (7) although / when they do or think about something.
+A simple action (8) such as / despite clenching and unclenching your hand or saying a few words requires activity in far more than a tenth of the brain.
+Even when you think you are doing nothing, your brain is doing rather a lot - (9) whether / neither it is controlling functions like breathing and heart rate, or recalling the items on your to-do list.
+So, "a tenth use" myth is debunked in this respect.

-- 8. "quash" is closest in meaning to ----.
+- 6. "quash" is closest in meaning to ----.

 - A) inspect

-- B) overwhelm
+- B) refute

-- C) deploy
+- C) harness

 - D) condemn

 - E) surpass

+So, "a tenth use" myth is debunked in this respect.
 But maybe the 10% refers to number of brain cells.
 Again this doesn't work.
-When any nerve cells are (12) "going spare" they (13.a) either / whether degenerate and die off or they are colonised by other areas nearby.
-We simply don't let our brain cells (13.b) loiter.
-(14) They are too valuable for that.
-In fact, our brains are a huge (15) ---- on our resources.
-Keeping brain tissue alive consumes 20% of the oxygen we breathe, according to cognitive neuroscientists.
+When any nerve cells (10) "go spare", that is, when they serve no purpose, they either degenerate and die off or they are colonised by other areas nearby.
+We simply don't let our brain cells loiter, or hang around idly.
+They are too valuable for that.
+In fact, our brains are a huge (11) ---- on our resources.
+Keeping brain tissue a live consumes 20% of the oxygen we breathe, according to cognitive neuroscientists.

-- 12. "going spare" is closest in meaning to ----.
+- 10. "going spare" is closest in meaning to ----.

 - A) to be used

 - B) to be left aside

-- 13. "loiter" is closest in meaning to ----.
+- 11. Choose the best option to fill in the blank.

-- A) work hard individually
+- A) relief

-- B) hang around idly
+- B) reliance

+- C) arrangement

+- D) drain

+- E) beat

-14. Which of the following is true according to the underlined sentence?
+12. Which of the following is true according to the text?